Shalmali Kholgade: Career beginning (2004–2011)

-Singing debut in films & breakthrough (2012–present)
+Playback singing debut and breakthrough (2012–present)

 Shalmali made her debut as a lead vocalist in Bollywood playback singing in 2012 with the song "Pareshaan" from film Ishaqzaade under the music of Amit Trivedi.
 The song was a critical and commercial success, topping charts across India.
 For Pareshaan Kholgade won the Filmfare Award for Best Female Playback Singer among several other awards.

 Her other two songs in 2012, "Daaru Desi" from Cocktail, and "Aga Bai" from Aiyyaa, both became hits.
 In 2013, Kholgade's first track, "Lat Lag Gayee" from the movie Race 2 met with immense commercial appreciation.
 The song remained on the top of the charts for many weeks and became hugely popular in dance clubs.
 Kholgade received further critical and commercial success with the track "Balam Pichkari" from the movie Yeh Jawaani Hai Deewani.
 For the song, Kholgade received many nominations including her second Filmfare Award for Best Female Playback Singer nomination.
 She also sang the title track for Shuddh Desi Romance, "Besharmi Ki Height" and "Shanivar Raati" for Main Tera Hero, "D Se Dance" for Humpty Sharma Ki Dulhania and " Shayarana" for Daawat-E-Ishq, which got her more critical appreciation.
 She also received praise for the song "Baby Ko Bass Pasand Hai" from the sports drama Sultan (2016).She received critical acclaim for her singing style in a series of hit songs, including "Aga Bai" from Aiyyaa (2012),"Chingam Chabake" from Gori Tere Pyaar Mein (2013),"Mohobbat Buri Bemari" from Bombay Velvet (2015), "Shakira" from Welcome to Karachi (2015), and "Naach Meri Jaan" from ABCD 2 (2015), all of which topped the charts.

 Kholgade's first regional song "Raja Raja" from the 2013 Tamil film Naan Rajavaga Pogiren was well received.
 Her song "Oday Oday" from the romantic film Raja Rani was successful in the Southern part of India, and made her an accomplished singer in the South Indian film Industry.
 She followed this success with further regional hits, "Kala Koi Geli" for the Bengali film Proloy (2013), "Preminchaa" for the Telugu film Toofan (2013), "Maria" from the Bengali film Herogiri (2015), "Jil Jil Jil" for the Telugu film Jil (2015), "Tu Mila" for the Marathi film Timepass 2 (2015), and "Kangaroo" from the Marathi film Highway (2015).
 In addition to these, she was also one of the judges of the Sony Entertainment Television's reality show Indian Idol Junior for auditions.
 She also judging the show Sur Nava Dhyas Nava which was aired on Colors Marathi.

 Kholgade has released a hit single "Kalle Kalle" on the Valentine's Day of 2020 which celebrates singledom.

 Kholgade will make her debut as a music composer with the Marathi film June, set to release in 2020.